onap/doc/docs/release/index.rst

 Advanced installation to install individual components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-From a developer perspective.
-ONAP can be installed component per component, refer to :ref:`the installation procedure available for each component<doc_onap-developer_guide_projects>`.
+From a developer perspective, ONAP can be installed component per component.
+For details, refer to :ref:`the installation procedure available for each component<doc_onap-developer_guide_projects>`.
+The advanced installation procedure is recommended only for experienced developers who desire to focus their attention on a few components and who have a deep understanding of dependencies between components.
+This type of installation is not recommended to fully install ONAP.

 * The list of ports used by default within ONAP is documented in `ONAP Service List <https://wiki.onap.org/display/DW/ONAP+Services+List>`_.
 * The ONAP Source Code is available through Gerrit at https://gerrit.onap.org or Git at https://git.onap.org/.